 While some people may crave rice for cultural reasons, others may crave it because of its nutritional benefits.
 Pregnancy can also cause cravings for rice, as well as other foods.
 Of course, the best way to eat rice is the way that works best for you and your health.

-If you’re struggling to control your cravings, talk to an eating coach (see my free strategy training video below).
-They can help you develop a plan to manage your craving and improve your overall health.
+If you struggle to control your cravings, talk to an eating coach (see my free strategy training video below).
+They can help you develop a plan to manage your cravings and improve your overall health.
 Thanks for reading!

 Please share this blog post if you found it helpful!